bytedance/libtpa/doc/user_guide.rst

     tpa cfg set trace.enale 0

-Some options are read-only and can only be set once at startup time, such as net related configs (right, libtpa currently doesn't support changing IP address at runtime).
+Some options are read-only and can only be set once at startup time, such as net related configs (right, Libtpa currently doesn't support changing IP address at runtime).
 An error will be reported if one tries to modify them::